 In an interview with the International Tennis Federation, Fernandez relates how she constantly studies other athletes and coaches to find an edge she can use to her advantage.
 Speaking of soccer team Manchester City, the teenager says, “I can see how much they open up the field and how much they try to pick holes and work it.
 When I put that together with tennis, I am an offensive player, I am trying to find the holes on the court, open it up and hit winners where I can.”

-Winners of the April 17 and 17 tournament will progress to the 2022 Qualifiers.
+Winners of the April 17 and 17 tournaments will progress to the 2022 Qualifiers.
 The games will be among the first to be played since the competition was rebranded from the Fed Cup to Billie Jean Cup.

 Fernandez finds inspiration from tennis great Billie Jean King and Canada’s participation in the upcoming tournament is one that Fernandez will treasure.
 “Billie Jean King did a lot for the sport and especially for women’s tennis,” the teenage tennis star adds.
 “I am sure she is very honoured to have the tournament named after her and I am very honoured to be able to participate in it.”

 In 2020, Tennis Canada awarded Fernandez its 2020 Excellence Awards’ Female Player of the Year.

 Canadian Filipino Net (CFNet) has been following Fernandez’ young career since 2019 when she became the first Canadian to win the French Open junior singles title at the Roland-Garros clay courts in Paris at age 16.